Ed Sweeney Bio

 Ed is constantly exploring and building new avenues and partnerships for learning and sharing the music of many peoples.

 Today you might watch Ed in a solo concert of eclectic songs and styles.
-Or you might watch him perform with Yang Wei as they mix Eastern and Western Traditional music.
+You might watch him perform with Yang Wei as they mix Eastern and Western Traditional music.
 Perhaps you’ll watch him and Mary King combine the songs of Stephen Foster with the wit of Mark Twain.
-Or maybe you’ll listen as Mary Lee Partington and Ed, as Partington & Sweeney, weave a musical story of immigrants and their traditions as they moved west.
+Or maybe you’ll listen as Partington & Sweeney, weave a musical story of immigrants and their traditions as they moved west.

 Ed Sweeney honors people and their history by presenting music that entertains as well as educates.
 Through his musical expertise, breadth of knowledge, and wonderful sense of humor, Ed helps listeners come to understand the motivations, stories, and culture that have made us who and what we are today.